“Luckily, we had temperatures below zero for a whole week, resulting in a very fun weekend”

 Important to point out that many accidents happened during the weekend, including ice breaking and people falling into the water.
 It is very important to check the thickness of the ice, and be always aware!
 Falling into the water is very dangerous and more common than you may think.

-Below I am sharing some nice places to buy ice skates and to skate – all accessible by bike and/or public transport!
+Below I am sharing some nice places to buy ice skates and to ice skate in Amsterdam – all accessible by bike and/or public transport!
 Note: the locations may vary due to weather conditions!

 Bosbaan, a originally 2-kilomter rowing lake situated in the Amsterdamse Bos in Amstelveen that can get completely frozen during very cold winters.